Minimal Polynomial and Reduced Rank Extrapolation Methods Are Related: Introduction

-The purpose of this work is twofold: \begin{enumerate} \item In the next section, we (i)\,redefine MPE and RRE using a weighted inner product and the norm induced by it, and (ii)\,develop a {\em unified} algorithm for their implementation, thus also providing the theoretical background necessary for the rest of this work. \item In Section \ref{se3}, we state and prove our main results showing that MPE and RRE, as redefined in Section \ref{se2}, are closely related.
-Following this, in Section \ref{se4}, we discuss the application of our results to sequences $\{\xx_m\}$ generated from a linear nonsingular system of equations via fixed-point iterative schemes, and show that our main results reduce to the known analogous results of \cite{Brown:1991:TCA} and \cite{Weiss:1990:CBG} that pertain to FOM and GMR, also when all four methods are defined using a weighted inner product and the norm induced by it. \end{enumerate}
+The purpose of this work is twofold: \begin{enumerate} \item In the next section, we (i)\,redefine MPE and RRE using a weighted inner product and the norm induced by it, and (ii)\,develop a {\em unified} algorithm for their implementation, thus also providing the theoretical background necessary for the rest of this work.
+We note that these developments are completely new and have not been given before.
+They form an essential part of the proofs of the main results of Section~\ref{se3}.
+Sometimes, we will refer to the redefined MPE and RRE as {\em weighted} MPE and RRE. \item In Section \ref{se3}, we state and prove our main results showing that MPE and RRE, as redefined in Section \ref{se2}, are closely related.
+Following this, in Section~\ref{se4}, we discuss the application of our results to sequences $\{\xx_m\}$ generated from a linear nonsingular system of equations via fixed-point iterative schemes, and show that our main results reduce to the known analogous results of \cite{Brown:1991:TCA} and \cite{Weiss:1990:CBG} that pertain to FOM and GMR, also when all four methods are defined using the same weighted inner product and the norm induced by it. \end{enumerate}